kaplanelad/tree-fs/README.md

 <!-- </snip> -->

 ## Credits
-This is a fork of [tree-fs](https://github.com/kaplanelad/tree-fs) I heavily rewritten, original idea from Elad Kaplan.
+This is a fork of [tree-fs](https://github.com/kaplanelad/tree-fs) I heavily rewritten, original idea by Elad Kaplan.